veeso-dev/blog.veeso.dev/blog/post-61/index-en.md

 ---
-date: '2026-06-06 12:05:00 Europe/Rome'
+date: "2026-06-06 12:05:00 Europe/Rome"
 title: "Ladybird won't accept public PRs anymore - what does it mean?"
-description: 'With this move, Ladybird is closing the doors to public code contributions.
-Time for a reflection on open-source software.'
+description: "With this move, Ladybird is closing the doors to public code contributions.
+Time for a reflection on open-source software."
-author: 'veeso'
+author: "veeso"
 featured_image: featured.jpeg
 category: tech-commentary
-reading_time: '5'
+reading_time: "5"
 ---

 ## What happened